arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ### Pin Voltage

+All digital & analog pins on the Nano ESP32 are 3.3V.
+Do not connect any higher voltage devices to any of the pins as it will risk damaging the board.

+### VIN Rating

+The recommended input voltage range is **3-22V**, based on the MP2322GQH converter specifications.

+You should not attempt to power the board with a voltage outside the recommended range, particularly not higher than 22V.

+The efficiency of the converter depends on the input voltage via the VIN pin.
+See the average below for a board operation with normal current consumption:
+- **4.5V** - >90%.
+- **12V** - 85-90%
+- **22V** - 80-85%

+This information is extracted from the [MP2322GQH's datasheet](), with a board with a current draw of ~200mA.

+### VUSB

-The operating voltage for Nano ESP32 is 3.3V.
-Please note that there's no 5V pin available on this board, only the VBUS can provide 5V when the board is powered via USB.
+There is no 5V pin available on the Nano ESP32.
+5V can only be provided via the **VUSB**, which is supplied directly from the USB-C® power source.

+While powering the board via the VIN pin, the VUSB pin is not activated.
+This means you have no option of providing 5V from the board unless powered via USB or externally.

+### 3.3V Pin

 ### Pin Current

-The GPIOs on the R7FA4M1AB3CFM#AA0 microcontroller can handle up to 20 mA.
+The GPIOs on the Nano ESP32 can handle currents up to **40 mA**.
 Never connect devices that draw higher current directly to a GPIO.

+The absolute maximum rating of acculumative current for the ESP32-S3 is specified at **1500mA**.
+This is a lmit

 For powering e.g. servo motors, use an external power supply.